What does the data say?

 - Provides guidance on the company’s digital landscape — The committee not only remains abreast of new and emerging technologies, but it also thinks longer term as to where the landscape is headed and the related implications to the business.

-- Advises on the organization’s strategic goals — Current and future investments in technology underpin these discussions.
+- Advises on the organisation’s strategic goals — Current and future investments in technology underpin these discussions.